 Counterparty credit risk originates from the Branch's lending business.
-Further information on Counterparty Credit Risk can be found on Page 69 of Maybank Group Basel II Pillar 3 Disclosure 2021.
+Further information on Counterparty Credit Risk can be found on Page 72 of Maybank Group Basel II Pillar 3 Disclosure 2023.

-11. SECURITISATION
+12. SECURITISATION

-The branch does not have any securitization portfolio for the year ended 31 December 2022.
+The Branch does not have any securitization portfolio for the year ended 31 December 2023.

-12. MARKET RISK
+13. MARKET RISK

-Market risk is the risk of financial loss where the value of the Branch's assets and liabilities could be adversely affected by changes in market variables such as interest rates/profit rates, foreign exchange rates, commodity prices and equity prices.
+Market risk is defined as the risk of loss or adverse impact on earnings or capital arising from movements of market rates or prices such as interest rates/profit rates, foreign exchange rates, commodity prices and equity prices.